A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: The symmetry breaking long exact sequence

-To see the importance of the representation in the above computation, let us consider a closely related example, this time beginning with a left-handed Weyl fermion in $3+1D$.
-This has a $U(1)_L$ symmetry with the same anomaly as the Dirac in Section \ref{defect_match_Dirac} (since the right-handed Weyl does not contribute anything):
+To see the importance of the representation in the above computation, let us consider a closely related example, this time beginning with a left-handed Weyl fermion in $3+1$D. This has a $U(1)_L$ symmetry with the same anomaly as the Dirac in \cref{defect_match_Dirac} (since the right-handed Weyl does not contribute anything):

 Above we studied the Dirac mass, which couples the two Weyl components.
 However, a single Weyl on its own has a Majorana mass that is \emph{charge 2} under $U(1)_L$.
 Solving the equations of motion for the associated $\rho$-defect we find a left-handed Majorana-Weyl fermion in 1+1D.
 This has one real component, so $U(1)_\rho$ must act trivially on it.
-This situation is modeled by the Smith map in \cref{spin_u1_1_periodic}.

 Let us compute the defect anomaly map in this case and verify that this matches.
 Note that a $2\pi$ rotation in $U(1)_\rho$ is a $4\pi$ rotation in $V_\rho$, which is 1 on the fermion, so there is no $\Spin^c$ business here.
 Anomalies of 1+1D fermions with $\Spin \times U(1)_\rho$ symmetry split between a pure gravity and a pure symmetry part, and take the form